unl-nimbus-lab/pymavswarm/.github/CONTRIBUTING.rst

 Contributing
 ============

-Thank you for considering contributing to `pymavswarm`!
-This document serves to provide a set of guidelines for contributing.
+Thank you for considering contributing to ``pymavswarm``!
+Here we provide a set of guidelines for contributing to the project.

 Contributions include but are not restricted to: